UkuLoskit/detest/README.rst

 .. image:: https://travis-ci.org/UkuLoskit/xunit.svg?branch=master
     :target: https://travis-ci.org/UkuLoskit/xunit

-Xunit parser Provides common interface for different formats of Xunit XML.
+Xunit Parser provides a common Python interface for different formats of Xunit XML.

 Usage
 -----

 Regardless of whether there are multiple test suites, the library always wraps the results in a TestSuites object